Tyson Hinz

-Tyson Boyd Hinz (born October 12, 1991) is a former Canadian professional basketball player.
+Tyson Boyd Hinz (born October 12, 1991) is a Canadian former professional basketball player.
 Hinz played the power forward position, and last played for Mitteldeutscher BC of the German ProA.

 College career

 Hinz enjoyed a decorated career at Carleton University, winning four straight CIS championships with the Ravens.
 In 2011, Hinz was presented with the Mike Moser Memorial Trophy as the CIS Outstanding Player and won the Jack Donohue Trophy (MVP of CIS Championship) twice (2011, 2014).
-In 2011, Hinz also won the OUA and CIS Male Athlete of the Year award.
+In 2011, Hinz also won the OUA and the Canadian University Male Athlete of the Year award.

 He received All-Canada First Team honours in 2011, 2012 and 2013 as well as Second Team honors in 2014.

 In his last season with Carleton (2013–14), Hinz averaged 17 points and 6 rebounds per game.
 He was also named the CIS Tournament MVP and was named an Academic All-Canadian in the same season.

 Professional career

 Hinz started his professional career in the 2014–15 season, with Landstede Basketbal in the Netherlands.
 He finished 4th with Landstede, and the team was defeated in the playoff semifinals.
 Hinz averaged 13.1 points over the DBL regular season.
 He re-signed with Landstede for the 2015–16 season.
 That season, Hinz was named to the All-DBL Team.

 On August 3, 2016, Hinz signed with Mitteldeutscher BC of the German second-tier ProA.
-Averaging 8.4 points and 3.9 rebounds in 18:18 minutes per contest, he helped them capture the 2017 ProA title.
+Averaging 8.4 points and 3.9 rebounds in 18 minutes per contest, he helped them capture the 2017 ProA title.